Energy Crisis

 I am able to plan accordingly knowing that seasonal factors follow similar timelines every year.
 The process I’ve defined looks a little like this:

-• In spring I add oatmeal and peanut butter to my baseline set of meals as a way to increase calories slightly.
-I also start snacking a bit more throughout the day as needed.
+In spring I eat one additional meal first thing in the morning as a way to increase calories slightly.
+I also snack a bit more as needed.
 I’ll also begin to add some minor supplementation to my daily routine.
+(4 small meals a day)

 At some point I will probably share more of my journey with supplementation but there are several key things I’m learning:

-• Getting my diet right has been significantly more important than supplementation in my personal journey
+- Getting my diet right has been significantly more important than supplementation in my personal journey

-• Supplements can be very beneficial and I wholeheartedly believe supplementation will always be part of my life going forward however….
+- Supplements can be very beneficial and I wholeheartedly believe supplementation will always be part of my life going forward however….

-• Too much of any supplement can be a bad thing.
+- Too much of any supplement can be a bad thing.

 As I have more to share I'll keep you updated here.
 Best!